CellAg Landscape

 Even though there are exciting start-ups popping up in Germany, it is important to note that the overall amount of German start-ups is scarce in comparison to other countries.
 There is unique potential in Germany, especially for other industries such as the German pharma industry to act as a future supplier along the value chain.
 For a German future-proof ecosystem to flourish, a catch up is still needed.
 In the following, you can see the main players in Germany for cultivated fish, cultivated meat, and precision fermentation.
 We didn’t fully exclude cellag associated players working more broadly on fermentation, as they use similar techniques as the cellag equivalents.

-Starting with fish, Bluu Seafood found their niche in cultivating this product, providing arguments of why this process may be easier to conduct due to less complex conditions necessary for fish cells.
-Their aim is simple and clear: “Cultivated Seafood Made From Fish Cells.
-Tastier, Healthier And More Sustainable.”
-Bluu was founded in 2020 in Berlin and received € 7.2 million of funding by 7 investors in the seed round.
+Starting with fish and seafood, Bluu Seafood found their niche in cultivating these products, providing arguments of why this process may be easier to conduct due to less complex conditions necessary for fish cells.
+Their aim is simple and clear: “Cultivated Seafood Made from Fish Cells.
+Tastier, Healthier and More Sustainable.”
+Bluu was founded in 2020 in Berlin and received over € 20 million of funding from multiple investors, as well as moved the headquarters to Hamburg in 2023.

 Moving to the category of cultivated meat, the German landscape shows more players.